postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/creating-pull-requests.md

     <img src="https://assets.postman.com/postman-docs/v10/move-source-collection-v10.jpg" alt="Move the source collection" width="400px"/>

 1. After you move the fork to a public workspace, proceed with the workflow in [Creating pull requests](#creating-pull-requests).

-Once you create the pull request, you will get a notification that it was **Shared to public workspace**.

 ## Pull request settings